Code-the-Dream-School/node-essentials/assignments/assignment3-middleware.md

 **Testing Your Implementation:**
 - Test with Postman to ensure all new middleware works correctly
-- Test that invalid content types return proper error responses -Error responses include the correct status code, message, and requestId -Unmatched routes return a 404 JSON response
+- Test that invalid content types return proper error responses
+- Error responses include the correct status code, message, and requestId
+- Unmatched routes return a 404 JSON response

 4. In **Postman**, set up the following routes.
 They should all be in one collection called "dogs":